hadronlabs-org/demo-integration-tests/README.md

 ## How to write your own tests

+Let's consider you have written your contract and the contract is located in the `contracts` folder.
+The contract has a `write_api` method which generates a json schema for the contract.
+The schema is used to generate a TS client for the contract.

 ### Prepare TS client for your contracts

 You can see `build-ts-client` script in the `package.json` file.
 It generates TS client for your contracts.
 The generated client is compiled ton the `src/contracts` folder.